elastic/app-search-magento/README.md

 There are a few caveats with the current implementation, whose most notable are:

-- The maximum number of fields allowed by App Search (currently 64) does not allow to index catalogs with too many products attributes (#37)
+- The maximum number of fields allowed by App Search (currently 64) does not allow you to index catalogs with too many products attributes (#37)

 - We will need to rework how product prices are stored into App Search to allow sites with a large number of customer groups to be indexed (#38)